vonMeyennLab/nf_qc/README.md

 - Option to define sequencing data as **RRBS**.
 This will result with Trim Galore having the arguments: trim_galore_args='--rrbs'.</br>
 `--rrbs`</br>
+    > If this option is selected, the optional parameter `--bisulfite` will automatically be set to `true`.

 ### Skipping options